pushpendrasingh1222/SocialSphere/README.md

 **Tool and Technoligies used**

-🔯 Managing data with mongodb.
+🔯 Managing data with mongodb.  <br>
 🔯 creating server using node js and express js.
 🔯 All the feature of react.
 🔯 How to build backend APIs with Node.js & Express.